First steps

 Loading scripts from the chart

-To explore and load scripts from your chart, use the “Indicators, Metrics & Strategies” button:
+To explore and load scripts from your chart, click the “Indicators, metrics, and strategies” button, or use the forward slash /

-The dialog box presents different categories of scripts in its left pane:
+The dialog box that appears presents different categories of scripts in its left pane:

-- Favorites lists the scripts you have “favorited” by clicking on the star that appears to the left of its name when you mouse over it.
+- “Favorites” lists the scripts you have “favorited” by clicking on the star that appears to the left of the script name when you hover over it.

-- Personal displays the scipts you have written and saved in the Pine Editor.
-They are saved in TradingView’s cloud.
+- “Personal” displays the scripts you have written and saved in the Pine Editor.
+They are saved on TradingView’s servers.

-- Technicals groups most TradingView built-ins organized in four categories: indicators, strategies, profiles, and patterns.
+- “Technicals” groups most TradingView built-in scripts, organized in four categories: “Indicators”, “Strategies”, “Profiles”, and “Patterns”.
 Most are written in Pine Script™ and available for free.

-- Community is where you can search from the 100,000+ published scripts written by TradingView users.
-The scripts can be sorted by one of the three different filters — Editor’s Picks only shows open-source scripts hand-picked my our script moderatots, Top shows the most popular scripts of all time, and Trending displays the most-popular scripts that were published recently.
+- “Community” is where you can search from the 100,000+ published scripts written by TradingView users.
+The scripts can be sorted by one of the three different filters — “Editors’ picks” only shows open-source scripts hand-picked by our script moderators, “Top” shows the most popular scripts of all time, and “Trending” displays the most popular scripts that were published recently.

 You can also search for scripts using the homepage’s “Search” field, and filter scripts using different criteria.
-The Help Center has a page explaining the different types of scripts that are available.
+See this Help Center page explaining the different types of scripts that are available.

-Once you find an interesting script in the Community Scripts, follow the instructions in the Help Center to load it on your chart.
+When you find an interesting script in the Community scripts, follow the instructions in the Help Center to load it on your chart.

 Changing script settings